Giovanni Giolitti: Gentiloni Pact

-In 1904, Pope Pius X informally gave permission to Catholics to vote for government candidates in areas where the Italian Socialist Party might win.
-Since the Socialists were the arch-enemy of the Church, the reductionist logic of the Church led it to promote any anti-Socialist measures.
-Voting for the Socialists was grounds for excommunication from the Church.

-When Pius X lifted the ban on Catholic participation in politics in 1913, and the electorate was expanded by a new franchise law from 3 million to 8 million, he collaborated with the Catholic Electoral Union, led by Ottorino Gentiloni in the Gentiloni pact.
+In 1904, Pope Pius X informally gave permission to Catholics to vote for government candidates in areas where the PSI might win.
+Since the PSI was the arch-enemy of the Church, the reductionist logic of the Church led it to promote any anti-socialist measures.
+Voting for the PSI was grounds for excommunication from the Church.
+The Vatican had two major goals at this point: to stem the rise of socialism and to monitor the grassroots Catholic organizations (for example, cooperatives, peasant leagues, and credit unions).
+Since the masses tended to be deeply religious but rather uneducated, the Church felt they were in need of conveyance so that they did not support improper ideals like socialism or anarchism.
+Meanwhile, Giolitti understood that the time was ripe for cooperation between Catholics and the liberal system of government.
+When Pius X lifted the ban on Catholic participation in politics in 1913, and the electorate was expanded by a new franchise law from 3 million to 8 million, he collaborated with the Italian Catholic Electoral Union, led by Ottorino Gentiloni in the Gentiloni pact.
 It directed Catholic voters to Giolitti supporters who agreed to favour the Church's position on such key issues as funding private Catholic schools and blocking a law allowing divorce.

-The Vatican had two major goals at this point: to stem the rise of Socialism and to monitor the grassroots Catholic organizations (co-ops, peasant leagues, credit unions, etc.).
-Since the masses tended to be deeply religious but rather uneducated, the Church felt they were in need of conveyance so that they did not support improper ideals like Socialism or Anarchism.
-Meanwhile, Italian Prime Minister Giolitti understood that the time was ripe for cooperation between Catholics and the liberal system of government.

 1913 election and resignation

 A general election was held on 26 October 1913, with a second round of voting on 2 November.
 Giolitti's Liberals narrowly retained an absolute majority in the Chamber of Deputies, while the Radical Party emerged as the largest opposition bloc.
-Both groupings did particularly well in Southern Italy, while the Italian Socialist Party gained eight seats and was the largest party in Emilia-Romagna; however, the election marked the beginning of the decline of the Liberal establishment.
+Both groupings did particularly well in Southern Italy, while the PSI gained eight seats and was the largest party in Emilia-Romagna.
+The 1913 election marked the beginning of the decline of the Liberal establishment.
 In March 1914, the Radicals of Ettore Sacchi brought down Giolitti's coalition, who resigned on 21 March.
+After Gioilitti's resignation, the conservative Antonio Salandra was brought into the national cabinet as the choice of Giolitti himself, who still commanded the support of most Italian parliamentarians; however, Salandra soon fell out with Giolitti over the question of Italian participation in World War I.